-- 1 A user name that you supply explicitly in an access control string included in the remote file specification.
-(If you specify a null access control string, the user name in the default DECnet account is used.) - 2 The user name in any proxy account that you have at the remote node. - 3 The user name in the default DECnet account at the remote node (by default, that user name is DECNET).
+- 1. A user name that you supply explicitly in an access control string included in the remote file specification.
+(If you specify a null access control string, the user name in the default DECnet account, if one exists, is used.) - 2.
+The user name in your proxy account at the remote node, if one exists. - 3.
+The user name in the default access account, if one exists, for the FAL object at the remote node. - 4.
+The user name in the default DECnet account, if one exists, at the remote node (by default, that user name is DECNET).